violinist-dev/docs/content/allow_update_direct_with_only_dependencies.md

 ## Explanation

 By default, violinist will only update your dependencies if one of your direct dependencies has an update available.

-By default, violinist will create merge requests from a branch following a specific naming scheme.
-An update that updates psr/log from 1.0.0 to 1.1.4 would for example have a branch named `psrlog100114`.

-If you want to create some logic in your CI/CD system with regards to violinist, it can be practical to have all merge requests follow a prefix pattern.
-So then this option comes in handy.
+However, if a transative dependency has an update, it will not be updated until the direct dependency that introduce this dependency has an update.
+This option changes that.

+This way, `composer update vendor/package --with-dependencies` will run, regardless of the package having an update or not, and therefore also then update any (one or several) transative dependencies of `vendor/package`.

 ## Example